 As a result of lower temperatures and humidity, your skin barrier may not function like it should during these weather changes, leading to more damage, including inflammation, and more reactivity to skin irritants and allergens.

 So protecting your skin in the winter is all about supporting your skin barrier.
-Your skin’s barrier, which includes the natural oil your skin produces, called sebum, helps protect skin against damage.
+Your skin’s barrier, which includes the natural oil your skin produces, called sebum, helps protect the skin against damage.
 It can also help counteract signs of premature aging by preventing skin from becoming dry and damaged.

 Based on your skin type, you may need to take additional protective measures in the winter to keep your skin barrier healthy.